richteague/gofish/paper/paper.md

 # Acknowledgements

 I would like to thank Ryan Loomis for helpful discussions on the implementation of this method.
+R.T. was supported by NSF grant AST-1514670 and NASA NNX16AB48G.